thisdot/open-source/libs/rxidb/README.md

 // deletes the database
 deleteDatabase('example_database').subscribe();
 ```

+It throws an error if the database does not exist.

 Please keep in mind, that if you would like to use the observables after you delete the database, you need to reinitalise them again.